NaotoKubota/Shiba/doc/MANUAL.md

 - **exon_b**: Genomic coordinates of the shorter exon using less internal splice site.
 - **intron_a**: Genomic coordinates of the intron associated with the longer exon.
 - **intron_b**: Genomic coordinates of the intron associated with the shorter exon.
-- **Ref_junction_a**: Junction read counts of the intron associated with the longer exon in the reference group.
+- **ref_junction_a**: Junction read counts of the intron associated with the longer exon in the reference group.
-- **Ref_junction_b**: Junction read counts of the intron associated with the shorter exon in the reference group.
+- **ref_junction_b**: Junction read counts of the intron associated with the shorter exon in the reference group.
-- **Alt_junction_a**: Junction read counts of the intron associated with the longer exon in the alternative group.
+- **alt_junction_a**: Junction read counts of the intron associated with the longer exon in the alternative group.
-- **Alt_junction_b**: Junction read counts of the intron associated with the shorter exon in the alternative group.
+- **alt_junction_b**: Junction read counts of the intron associated with the shorter exon in the alternative group.
 - **OR**: Odds ratio comparing junction read counts of the intron associated with the longer exon to those of the intron associated with the shorter exon, reference group against alternative group.
 - **p**: *P*-value of Fisher's exact test for the junction read counts of the intron associated with the longer exon to those of the intron associated with the shorter exon, reference group against alternative group.